atomic14/esp32-s3-pinouts/README.md

 ## PSRAM

-For modules that include PSRAM you **MUST NOT** use GPIO35, GPIO36 or GPIO37.
+For modules that include Octal PSRAM (any module that has 8MB PSRAM) you **MUST NOT** use GPIO35, GPIO36 or GPIO37.

 ## JTAG Pins